Adding Visual Effects

 The <canvas> HTML element provides a JavaScript API that is similar to Skia and Tkinter.
 Combined with WebGL, it’s possible to implement basically all of SDL and Skia in JavaScript.
 Alternatively, one can compile Skia to WebAssembly to do the same.

-SDL creates the window
+SDL Creates the Window

+The first big task is to switch to using SDL to create the window and handle events.
 The main loop of the browser first needs some boilerplate to get SDL started:

 if __name__ == "__main__":